joehand/dat-next/readme.md

 Download latest files and keep connection open to continue updating as remote source is updated.

-## Registry and Authentication
+## Dat Registry and Authentication

 As part of our [Knight Foundation grant](https://datproject.org/blog/2016-02-01-announcing-publicbits), we are building a registry for Dat archives.
 Once registered, you will be able to publish Dat archives from the registry.
 Anyone can clone archives published to the registry without registration: